elementalsecurity/sec-arch/04_tools_and_technologies/secure_devops.md

 # Secure DevOps Tools and Technologies

-This document provides a structured overview of the tools and platforms that support **Secure DevOps** practices—commonly referred to as **DevSecOps**.
+This document provides a structured overview of the tools and platforms that support **Secure DevOps** practices commonly referred to as **DevSecOps**.
 Security Architects play a critical role in integrating security into the software development lifecycle (SDLC), ensuring that code, pipelines, secrets, and infrastructure are secure by design.

 ---